Thai soldiers injured by landmine near Cambodia amid fragile truce

 Cambodia and Thailand agree to deploy ASEAN ceasefire monitors

-One soldier suffered a severe leg injury, another was wounded in the back and arm, and the third had extreme pressure damage to the ear, it said.
+One soldier suffered a severe leg injury, another was wounded in the back and arm, and the third had extreme pressure damage to the ear, the military said.

+Cambodia’s defence ministry said that it “has yet to receive clear confirmation from Cambodian frontline forces concerning the explosion,” adding that its army has been strictly respecting the spirit of the ceasefire.

+Thailand said the incident took place within its territory in an area recently cleared of landmines.
+It would lodge a complaint against Cambodia for violating a treaty that bans the use of landmines and for infringing Thai sovereignty, the Thai foreign ministry said in a statement.

 It is the third incident in a few weeks in which Thai soldiers have been injured by mines while patrolling along the border.